-Get Your Tax Withholding Just Right (Form W-4)
+Get Your Tax Withholding and Allowances Just Right on Form W-4

 Income Tax Withholding

-Normally, as shown on the worksheet attached to the W-4 form, you would enter two allowances on your W-4 if you’re single with no dependents and have only one source of income.
+Normally, you would enter two allowances on your W-4 if you’re single with no dependents and have only one source of income.
 This means one allowance for yourself, and one allowance because you’re single and working just one job.

 Should You Ever Claim Fewer Allowances?